 Shall I throw in that quote?
 That ‘nobody’s going to love you until you love yourself’ thing.
 Which, tbh, can sometimes be wrong but most of the time it’s true and you get the sentiment.
 If there’s ever something you want to focus on whilst being single, it should be yourself and your happiness.
 Do things for yourself, make yourself happy, be selfish and don’t get affected by a label of being single or how you want someone not even worthy of your time to view you.

 In fact, if you need to leave a relationship to focus on yourself then do it.
 It always seems like the biggest cop out of a reason to break up with someone but you gotta do what you gotta do to find happiness within yourself.
-I ended a thing I had (yep, a thing.
-Why is this my life?) with someone because I wasn’t feeling 11/10 about myself so I wanted to go away and sort my life out and do things to make myself feel better about myself, and it worked.
+I ended something with someone because I wasn’t feeling 11/10 about myself so I wanted to go away and sort my life out and do things to make myself feel better about myself, and it worked.
 I came away happier and more confident.

 The TL;DR of this post and I guess the point I’m trying to make is that it’s not worth worrying about what other people think and doing things for other people.
 Don’t change yourself to make someone jealous, don’t feel like you need to succeed at being single in fear of being judged for actually being single.
 Just live your best life, have fun, and make sure (nearly) everything you do is in your interest.